pub trait Solver<O, I: State> {

 definition and the internal state of the solver.

-which holds key-value pairs used in
+Returns an updated state and optionally a KV which holds key-value pairs used in

 Observers.

-The default implementation returns the unaltered state
+The default implementation returns the unaltered state and no KV.

-sourcefn terminate_internal(&mut self, state: &I) -> TerminationStatus
+Sourcefn terminate_internal(&mut self, state: &I) -> TerminationStatus

 fn terminate_internal(&mut self, state: &I) -> TerminationStatus